FraunhoferIOSB/FROST-Server/docs/settings.md

     The Quality of Service Level for the MQTT bus.
   * **bus.maxInFlight:**
     The maximum number of "in-flight" messages to allow on the MQTT bus.

-## Plugin Settings

-These settings control which plugins are loaded.

-* **plugins.providedPlugins:**
-  A comma-separated list of class names, listing the plugins provided with FROST by default.
-Normally there should be no need to change this.
-* **plugins.plugins:**
-  A comma-separated list of class names, listing additional plugins to load.
-* **plugins.batchProcessing.enable:**
-  Toggle indicating BatchProcessing should be enabled.
-Defaults: `true`.
-* **plugins.csv.enable:**
-  Toggle indicating the ResultFormat CSV should be enabled.
-Defaults: `true`.
-* **plugins.dataArray.enable:**
-  Toggle indicating the ResultFormat dataArray should be enabled.
-Defaults: `true`.

 ## Experimental Settings